dgm9704/Xoxo/README.md

 [![.NET](https://github.com/dgm9704/Xoxo/actions/workflows/dotnet.yml/badge.svg)](https://github.com/dgm9704/Xoxo/actions/workflows/dotnet.yml)
 [![nuget](https://img.shields.io/nuget/v/Diwen.Xbrl.svg)](https://www.nuget.org/packages/Diwen.Xbrl/)

+# Breaking changes!
+After starting to add support for xBRL-JSON it became obvious that the code needed restructuring.

+So 3.0.0 comes with breaking changes to the naming and organizing of code.

+Different flavors are now in their namespaces Diwen.Xbrl.Xml, .Inline, .Csv, .Json,

+Diwen.Xbrl.Instance is now Diwen.Xbrl.Xml.Report and so on.

+Test code was also similarly shuffled.

+Functionally everything is still the same, performance wasn't affected etc.

+Please get in touch if you can't find something, or if have questions or comments.

+With regards to xBRL-JSON, I would be grateful for any actual "real world" samples!

+(of course it must be either publicly available or anonymized/fuzzed etc)

 # Branched!
 The library code is now in two branches:
 - main: .NET 5+ version that will get new features etc. (version 2 upwards)